Invoke a workflow when a specific URL receives a POST request

 -X POST "https://hooks.slack.com/triggers/T123ABC456/.../..." \

---header "Content-Type: application/json" \
+--header "Content-Type: application/json; charset=utf-8" \

---data "{"channel":"C123ABC456"}"
+--data '{"channel":"C123ABC456"}'

-If successful, you'll get the following response:
+If the webhook was received and successfully handled, you'll get the following response:

 {